|Stage:||Highly Prospective; Drill Ready|

 - Forum is primarily targeting unconformity type uranium deposits similar to the nearby Maurice Bay deposit and the Cluff Lake/Shea Creek deposits (>100 million lbs.), also located on the west side of the basin, as well as basement-hosted deposits.

-- A number of drill targets have been identified, but future work has been deferred until market conditions improve.
+- Under review, A number of drill targets have been identified, but future work has been deferred.
+The project is available for partnering.

 - A soil sampling program located down-ice from land based gravity lows was completed during the 2017 summer field season.
-The soil sampling program tested for boron anomalies that may be associated with the gravity lows.
-A number of drill targets have been identified, but will have to wait until market conditions improve.
+The soil sampling program tested for boron anomalies that may be associated with the numerous gravity lows.
+A number of drill targets have been identified, but further exploration will have to wait until market conditions improve: the project is currently on hold.